Wentworth, KwaZulu-Natal: Government and infrastructure

-Violence and Crime
+Violence and crime

+The South African Police Service has a significant presence in the area, with their offices and local cells located in Austerville Drive.
+It also operates a Victim Friendly Centre for victims of abuse, and the Majesterial district has one of the major courts in Durban South.
+However, crime is common in the area, largely due to two significant factors: much of the area lives below the poverty line, and there is a high prevalence of HIV/AIDS and associated drug and alcohol abuse.

+The only community-based Addiction Recovery Centre locally open to all in the South Durban Basin is that of Place of Grace which operates a full rehabilitation programme on an out-patient basis with an optional safe-house residence, situated at The Blue Roof Wellness Centre, (which as of 2017 is a youth centre run by Zoë-Life) and is run by Act of Grace 145.
-An unfortunate component to life in Wentworth is, or rather, was, the high rates of violence and crime in the area.
-Most of the crime in the area would stem from either gang violence, drugs, or acts by locals to defend the area from unscrupulous outsiders.

-In the 1980s in particular, gang violence in Wentworth was supposedly so bad that "people were afraid to walk the streets at night...it was like a war zone" (ccs.ukzn.ac.za, A current major contributing factor is that sometimes outsiders move in, and along with them a culture of violence, negating the wonderful work being done by current Role-Players.
+Historically, most of the crime in the area stemmed from either gang violence, drugs, or acts by locals to defend the area from unscrupulous outsiders.
+In the 1980s in particular, gang violence in Wentworth was supposedly so bad that "people were afraid to walk the streets at night...it was like a war zone".
+A current major contributing factor is that sometimes outsiders move in, and bring a culture of violence.

-Fortunately, many NGOs and churches in Wentworth fought to end the cycle of crime.
-Today, along with the Addiction Recovery Centre and Victim Friendly Centre, other notable forces of change include the national organization Brothers For Life and the Violence Free Zones.
+Along with the Addiction Recovery Centre and Victim Friendly Centre, other notable forces of change include the national organization Brothers For Life and the Violence Free Zones.
 The Violence Free Zones were launched in 2008 with the combined efforts of the Brothers For Life and the Prevention in Action (PIA) movement, with the goal of providing community-based action and support against gender-based violence.
-These zones can be spotted easily because of the neon-colored houses and signs that mark their beginning and end.
+These zones can be spotted easily because of the neon-coloured houses and signs that mark their beginning and end.

-After all consideration, Wentworth is fast becoming a safe zone and is low on the list of High-crime areas in KwaZulu-Natal.
-For example, the number of people murdered in 2015 was ten (10), well below the national average. (www.crimestatssa.com) This includes the deaths of people who lost their lives in the industrial area close by, and business robbery-related deaths.
+Wentworth is becoming a safe zone and is low on the list of high-crime areas in KwaZulu-Natal.
+For example, the number of people murdered in 2015 was ten, well below the national average.
+This includes the deaths of people who lost their lives in the industrial area close by, and business robbery-related deaths.

-Says one community member and author named Christopher Lee.
-'I have family in Wentworth and have been living in other towns for well over twenty-eight years, visiting all the while.
-After moving back home I realize that, despite the negativity thrust upon the area, Wentworth is generally a healthy place to live in.
-I see children walking around safely, even at night.
-I am yet to be approached by any drug dealer, and, besides the occasional blow-up by bored teenage boys, I have never witnessed any Gang violence in the past decade.
-It's like there are two sides to the place; the negative viewpoint is seen through the eyes of jaded locals or outsiders, and the actual side that I have seen for the past years, and still see now.
-True the place has "bad areas." (most towns do).
-Yet even there; people, strangers, are generally safe.'